-Bachelor of Science in Nursing - RN to BSN Degree Program
+Bachelor of Science in Nursing - RN to BSN Track

-For all RN to BSN students beginning Summer 2023 semester and before.
+For all new RN to BSN track enrollments beginning Summer 2023 semester and before.

 The objective of the Bachelor of Science in Nursing Registered Nurse to Bachelor of Science in Nursing (RN to BSN) Degree program is to enable registered nurses to achieve a baccalaureate level of education through an online educational format that promotes seamless academic progression and to prepare students for roles in leadership and management in nursing.